chainsona/cardinal-namespaces/README.md

 **Namepsace**

 Namespaces are the base component of the protocol.
 A namespace is a PDA owned by the program that forms a logical grouping of NFTs under a common name.
-Often similar to a TLD (top-level domain), but can the use of a namespace can vary widely.
-Essentially a namespace is the creator of tokens that belong in the namespace.
-It contians an authority who can update the parameters of the namespace, and when users claim entries in a namespace, they are issued by the namespace.
+Often similar to a TLD (top-level domain), but the use of a namespace can vary widely.
+Essentially a namespace is the creator of tokens that belongs in the namespace.
+It contains an authority who can update the parameters of the namespace, and when users claim entries in a namespace, they are issued by the namespace.

 ```
 #[account]